 Never Fall For ‘Special’ Finance Deals You Can’t Afford

 Promotional finance offers that provide zero or low interest rates on a big purchase might sound like a great deal — until you wind up paying more than you expected.
-That’s what happened to Grayson Bell of personal finance website Debt Roundup.
+That’s what happened to Grayson Bell, founder of personal finance website Debt Roundup.

 “Don’t finance a new vehicle, or watercraft in my case, based on the low promotional monthly payment,” he said.
 “I financed a new $10,000 Jet Ski with no money down and no real way to pay for it based on a radio ad promoting a super low $69 per month payment.
 What I didn’t read was the rate was only for two years, then it changes to include retroactive interest based on the loan amount.”